Home > Hardware > Choosing Right Hardware for Doors & Windows

 Availability Of Hardware Products In The Market

 According to Eshwar N, and Kale, the Indian market today has a variety of products for architects at different budgets to match project or customer requirements.
-The availability of designs is only limited by our imagination as many manufactures can also custom make hardware to specific requirements.
+The availability of designs is only limited by our imagination as many manufacturers can also custom-make hardware to specific requirements.
 India is spoiled for choices.

 Uday Shetty too agrees that there are good quality hardware manufacturers/Importers who are available in India to provide products in need by developers/ architects.
 The budgets need to be made available.

 Architects often approach a project from appearance rather than function and as a result, they have a clear idea of the execution and find it easier to adapt their concepts into workable ideas, notes Sapru.
 This has proven to be significantly successful in the last few years and has led to a new vertical for architectural hardware being added in the market.
 Broadly speaking, today’s competitive market has a wide range of options available to architects/ developers all because we live in a global village and distance is not a barrier anymore, adds Sapru.

 Contrary to the above views, Subbaraman points out that there are not too many products available in the market.
 Times are changing and so are the needs of the customers.
 In her opinion, the more variety of materials and products the merrier it is for the customers to choose from.
 “As a buyer, if we think, the place where we get more options to choose from we will go there,” says Subbaraman.